SiddharthShyniben/the-super-tiny-compiled-framework/README.md

-# The Super Tiny Parsed Framework
+# The Super Tiny Compiled Framework

 This is a overly simplified example of all the major moving parts of a compiled framework, written in simple JavaScript and lovingly commented.
 Reading through